A Systematic Review of Gene Expression Changes Induced by Meditation in Tai Chi and Related Practices

 Practice makes perfect: experienced practitioners show

-Genome-Wide Expression Changes while in a Higher State of Consciousness
+Genome-Wide Expression Changes while in the Higher State of Consciousness

-The effects of meditation depend to a great extent on the amount of regular practice.
-Electroencephalography showed almost identical patterns in meditators: increased theta and alpha frequency range.
+Meditation is a skill related activity.
+Experienced practitioners who practice regularly.
 Genes that changed expression for 30% or more after entering into higher consciousness were considered significant.
 For one participant, 1,688 genes changed expression (1,559 downregulated and 109 upregulated) and 608 for the other (338 upregulated and 270 downregulated).